Blockchainbrett/crypto-art-digest/posts/firstpost.md

 Hey Crypo Art enthusiasts!
 Hope everyone is safe and healthy.
 Welcome to the Crypto Art Digest covering hot takes and updates in the crypto art space each week.
-Coverage includes superrare, async.art and opensea, etc.. all the crypto art platforms.
+Coverage includes superrare, async.art, opensea, etc.. all the crypto art platforms.
 Since this is the first edition, it will include more than the past week.

 ### Bidding Wars